Gazikumukh Shamkhalate: Sources

 Al-Masudi's report about the Christian population of Gumik in the 10th century may not be reliable as Al-Masudi did not visit Gumik and in his works he could use only reports of the earliest centuries.
 Reports of eastern authors about Gumik should be related not to the period of their lives but to the time of Arab presence in Dagestan in the 8th century.

-Ali Kayaev suggested the Seljuk invasion of Dagestan in the beginning of the 12th century that established the authority of shamkhals in Kumukh.
-Ali Kayaev probably had one of the Turkic translations of Derbent-nameh.
+Al-Ghumuqi suggested the Seljuk invasion of Dagestan in the beginning of the 12th century that established the authority of shamkhals in Kumukh.
+Al-Ghumuqi probably had one of the Turkic translations of Derbent-nameh.
 Referred to therein, Gazi-Qalandar, which means Islamic warlord, must have been the Arab commander Abu Muslim who in the 8th century captured Tabasaran, Kaitag and Kumukh, but decided not to move into Avaria.

 History shows that no Arab or Seljuk conquest of mountainous Dagestan took place during the 9th to 12th centuries.
 In this period there was a long feud that spanned southern Dagestan, Derbent and Shirvan.
 At the beginning of the 12th century Seljuks were not able to hold on to Shirvan.
 In 1123 a joint army of Georgians and Shirvanians defeated the Seljuks in the battle of Shamakha.
 In 1173 Shirvanshah Akhsitan I ibn Minuchihr III in union with Georgia and Byzantium waged a war on Dagestanis, Kipchaks and Russians.

 There are no reports from sources that the rulers of Kumukh embraced Islam before the invasion of the Mongol-Tatars in the 13th century.
 The names of Kumukh rulers appear only after the Mongol invasion.
 Islamic "Gazi-Kumukh" was first mentioned in the 14th century.

 Researchers thought of the Derbent-nameh chronicle as doubtful written by the people of shamkhal in the 17th century.
 This chronicle is not contrary to the history and describes the Arab invasion of Dagestan.
 There are some facts confirming this chronicle such as the mosque built at the end of the 8th century in Kumukh and the fame of Kumukh as the old residence of the influential shamkhal.
 The dynasty of rulers of Kumukh with the title shamkhal must have existed in the 8th century as the rulers of shamkhalate believed.